Chinese artichoke plant

 How To Grow Chinese Artichoke

 Queen Anne’s Lace.
 Prior to that, it's a .
 The Japanese artichoke may be .
-Find out how to grow, harvest, and cook .
 Avoid planting artichokes in soil that sits waterlogged over winter, or in shady spots or frost pockets.
 A member of the mint family: it will spread wantonly!
 In .
 Supplied as compost block grown plants.Grated or shredded crosne is sometimes added to the tops of salads.
+They are prolific producers of delicious knobbly crunchy tubers and have a bushy top growth of fuzzy leaves that grow up to 50cm tall.
 Outside of Asia where it is often found pickled, Chinese artichoke plants .
 The plant produces small tubers that grow in clusters and have a white, ivory, or light .

 Studies show a number of proven and potential health benefits of .